gapotchenko/Gapotchenko.FX/README.md

 # Gapotchenko.FX
 .NET polyfill to the future.
-A versatile framework for RAD productivity on .NET platform.
+A versatile RAD framework for .NET platform.

 This repository is in progress.
 Come back soon.